Apprenticeships in Wales

 How are apprenticeships in Wales different from elsewhere?

 Apprenticeships are very similar across the UK.
 In Wales there are some opportunities to take an apprenticeship in a Welsh-speaking workplace and to train in Welsh.
-A survey in 2016 showed that 3% of apprenticeships in Wales offered bilingual or Welsh-only training.

 Can I apply for apprenticeships elsewhere in the UK?